rilian-la-te/vala-panel/README.md

 This is git submodule for Vala-DBusMenu.
 It is useless standalone.
+(And does not builds).